François Bœspflug: Education

 François Bœspflug undertook a scientific curriculum that led him to the l'École nationale supérieure des mines de Saint-Étienne, where he was a student from 1964 to 1965.
 From 1969 to 1975, he obtained a degree in scholastic philosophy and a master's degree in theology from the Catholic University of Paris.
 In 1982, he obtained two postgraduate doctorates after having defended his doctoral thesis on "Dieu dans l’art" ("God in Art"), subsequently going on to publish numerous works on Christian iconography.
 He also pursued research on the history of representations of God and the Trinity in Medieval Europe.

 Teaching

 Bœspflug has been a lecturer at the Catholic University of Paris (1984-1987), lecturer at the School for Advanced Studies in the Social Sciences (1987-1990), professor of the history or religions at the Faculté de théologie catholique de Strasbourg (1990-2013), and professor and/or director of research at the Centre Sèvres, Institut de recherche et d'histoire des textes, University of Geneva, and Free University of Brussels (1994-2008).

 Religious Order

 Bœspflug was a priest and member of the Dominican Order 1965 to 2015.
 He was holder of the seat of Pope Benedict XVI in Regensburg in 2013 and was a literary director at the religious publishing house Éditions du Cerf from 1982 to 1999.
-He left the Dominican order and the priesthood when he married in 2015.
-At his request, he was defrocked from his clerical state in 2018.
+He left the Dominican order and the priesthood when he married in 2015 and he divorced in 2024.
+He lives in a EHPAD in Lyon.